-- 1.2 BDC began work on its new Local Plan in 2015.
-The new Local Plan will provide the long-term approach to development in the District up to the year 2037 and once adopted, will replace the existing Core Strategy and Development Management Policies Development Plan Document (DPD) which was adopted in December 2011. - 1.3 The Initial Draft Bassetlaw Local Plan was published for consultation in October 2016 and set out a Vision and a list of Strategic Objectives for the Local Plan, as well as Strategic Proposals which detailed the spatial hierarchy for the District and a proposed planning approach and development principles for each tier of the hierarchy.
+1.2 BDC began work on its new Local Plan in 2015.
+The new Local Plan will provide the long-term approach to development in the District up to the year 2038 and once adopted, will replace the existing Core Strategy and Development Management Policies Development Plan Document (DPD) which was adopted in December 2011.

+1.3 The Initial Draft Bassetlaw Local Plan was published for consultation in October 2016 and set out a Vision and a list of Strategic Objectives for the Local Plan, as well as Strategic Proposals which detailed the spatial hierarchy for the District and a proposed planning approach and development principles for each tier of the hierarchy.
 The Initial Draft Bassetlaw Local Plan also set out proposed thematic policy approaches relating to various topics including housing growth; economic development; town and service centres; the historic environment; the natural environment and design amongst others.
-These proposed policy approaches were high level indications of the likely direction of the Local Plan policy and did not comprise detailed draft policy wording. - 1.4 BDC then prepared the first version of the Draft Bassetlaw Local Plan in January 2020, which included revised strategic policies, site allocations and more detailed policies.
+These proposed policy approaches were high level indications of the likely direction of the Local Plan policy and did not comprise detailed draft policy wording.

+1.4 BDC then prepared the first version of the Draft Bassetlaw Local Plan in January 2020, which included revised strategic policies, site allocations and more detailed policies.
 This was subject to HRA and published for consultation between January and February 2020.
 BDC then prepared a revised version of the Draft Bassetlaw Local Plan in November 2020 which was subject to HRA and a further round of consultation.
 Natural England commented on the HRAs of both versions of the Draft Bassetlaw Local Plan.
+A record of these comments and how they have been addressed is set out in Appendix D.

+Chapter 1 Introduction Bassetlaw Local Plan Habitats Regulations Assessment

-A record of these comments and how they have been addressed is set out in Appendix D. - 1.5 The Draft Bassetlaw Local Plan November 2020 included strategic policies, thematic policies and site allocation policies and was consulted on from November 2020 to January 2021.
+1.5 The Draft Bassetlaw Local Plan November 2020 included strategic policies, thematic policies and site allocation policies and was consulted on from November 2020 to January 2021.
 The consultation responses that were received by the Council informed further changes to several of the policies contained in the Draft Plan.
 A selected number of substantial changes were published and subject to a Focussed Consultation from June 2021 to July 2021.
 No HRA work was undertaken in relation to that Focussed Consultation; however the policy changes that have been carried through into the current version of the Local Plan are now assessed in this HRA Report.
 Following each public consultation, the Council has reviewed all comments received and the evidence which informs and justifies the policies and sites selected for allocation.

+1.6 A further HRA report was prepared in August 2021 to reflect the Publication (Regulation 19) version of the Local Plan and was published alongside that document during the consultation period.

+1.7 This current HRA report is an updated version of that previous report and has been prepared to take into account the the Publication Version Addendum January 2022, which updates a number of the Local Plan policies.
+References to 'the Local Plan', or 'the plan' should hereafter be taken to refer to the Publication (Regulation 19) Local Plan, incorporating the changes proposed in the January 2022 Publication Version Addendum.

-- 1.6 This HRA report relates to the latest iteration of the Local Plan, the Bassetlaw Local Plan 2020-2037 Publication Version (August 2021), referred to hereafter as 'the Local Plan', or 'the plan'. - 1.7 The HRA of the Bassetlaw Local Plan considers whether the plan could have adverse effects on the integrity of internationally important wildlife sites, either alone or incombination with other plans and projects.
+1.8 The HRA of the Bassetlaw Local Plan considers whether the plan could have adverse effects on the integrity of internationally important wildlife sites, either alone or incombination with other plans and projects.